pyrsia/pyrsia/docs/tutorials/demo.md

 note left of User: Installation
 User ->> Node2: Installs Pyrsia and configures it to connect to Node1

-Node2 ->> Node1: Connects to peer Node1 on port 44000
+Node2 ->> Node1: Connects to peer Node1 on port 44000<br>Node1 and Node2 now form the 'Pyrsia Network'

-Node1 -->> DHT: Node1 and Node2
-DHT -->> Node1: start sharing a DHT
-Node2 -->> DHT: Node1 and Node2
-DHT -->> Node2: start sharing a DHT deactivate User
+deactivate User